DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 ###Debug Efficiently

-* Use watch bubble
+* Use watch bubble.

-* Meaningful commenting
+* Meaningful commenting.

-* Leverage modular framework
+* Leverage modular framework.

  * Once the faulty module has been identified, fixing the problem is considerably simpler.